JakobJFL/ParticleHue/README.md

 # ParticleHue
-This project shows you how you can control your Philips Hue lights with a particle device without using IFTTT or Particles integration webhooks.
+This repository shows you how you can control your Philips Hue lights with a particle device without using IFTTT or Particles integration webhooks.